 There are no words that can accurately explain what it feels like to hold your dead newborn.
 It’s like a stake through your heart.
 We’ll never forget the wonderful treatment we were offered by the nurses and staff at “Desert Samaritan Hospital” in Mesa AZ.
 They treated Alex with respect and love.
 Not only they took pictures of him, they bathed him, cut a lock of hair and dressed him with a cute angel diaper and bonnet.
 They did not take him away until we all said our good-byes.

-Alex’s story is now part of an ebook I wrote.
+Alex’s story is now a book.
 I cried a million tears writing this book-part of it were written 17 years ago.
 That’s how long it took for me to convey all my feelings into one little package.
 It is my sincere hope that everyone that reads it can come out with ‘something’.
-Here is the link on Amazon –> http://www.amazon.com/dp/B00ARZF6ZW/
+Here is the link on Amazon http://www.amazon.com/dp/B00ARZF6ZW/

 It’s only $2.99 for the Kindle.
 If you don’t have a Kindle, no worries.
 Amazon aims to please.
 Besides all the Free Kindle Apps available for the various smartphones and tablets, they also have apps for your PC/Mac and you can even read it on your browser.
 GO HERE TO SEE!!!
 If you like it, please rate it or leave a review, I would tremendously appreciate it!!